Laurita Blewitt: Personal life

 In late 2021, Blewitt became engaged to Joe Brolly, a Gaelic football analyst, former player and current barrister.
 They married at the Ice House Hotel in County Mayo in August 2022.

 Cousin of Joe Biden

-Blewitt is the third cousin of Joe Biden, the 46th and current president of the United States.
+Blewitt is the third cousin of Joe Biden, the 46th president of the United States.

 Blewitt and her older brother Joe have met Biden several times.
 In 2016, the Blewitts met Biden in Ireland when he visited as the 47th vice president of the United States, and in 2017 in the White House, when Biden was awarded the Presidential Medal of Freedom from President Barack Obama.

 On Inauguration Day of Joe Biden on 20 January 2021, Blewitt appeared on British daytime television programme This Morning and praised Biden for overcoming "such adversity" in his life and called criticism of his age "cheap and nasty".